FREQUENTLY ASKED QUESTIONS

 What is the vision for the school in the future?

 At this time, we are in the process of finalizing our middle school (ages 11-14) and high school (ages 14-18) options, as our older students progress through the program.
-Our own children are ages eleven and eight, and we are committed to ensuring that they and our community will have access to this type of schooling for their entire educational journey!
+We want to make sure that when we launch offerings for these older learners, we are able to provide a rich, well-rounded experience!

-What can I do at home to get my child ready for Acton Academy NWA?
+What can I do at home to get my child ready for AANWA?
 Do you have a Pre-K option?

 Everyone develops at their own pace, so fostering a sense of curiosity and wonder in the world around them, making a habit of working letters and numbers into everyday conversation, and reading with them daily is often all they need...the rest is just, well...time and patience!